Time & Date Control Strategies

 new Date().toLocaleString()orIntl.DateTimeFormatusage in test files. - Enforce UTC defaults in runner configs: Inject

-TZ=UTCat the OS level for all ephemeral containers and GitHub Actions runners. - Validate NTP drift thresholds in ephemeral containers: Implement pre-test health checks that fail if container clock skew exceeds ±50ms.
+TZ=UTCat the OS level for all ephemeral containers and GitHub Actions runners. - Validate container time sync: Implement pre-test health checks that fail if container clock skew exceeds ±1 second (comparing

 Implementation Syntax (GitHub Actions):